International Institute for Nanotechnology

 Q) Do I have to commit to research for four years?

 A) No. NU Nano Scientist is not a binding four-year commitment.
-However, students who continue in research after their first year can build a powerful long-term advantage.
+However, students who continue in research after their first year can build a strong foundation for fellowships, graduate school, and future research opportunities.

 Q) How many students are selected?